Use cases and usage guidelines

 Basic text formatting

-The WYSIWYG editor in your CMS should handle the output when the output is simple.
+The WYSIWYG editor in your CMS should handle the output when the output is not complex.
 For example, basic text formatting.
 The Component Service is not intended to implement your design system’s more atomic style elements.

 Completely bespoke editing interface requirements